 Ahmed, Azam.
 “Hurrican Matthew Pummels Haiti with Fierce Winds and Rain.”
 The Star-Ledger [Newark], 4 Oct.
 2016, 2A+.

 Bailey, Tim S., Stewart McPherson and Alastair Robertson.
-Carnivorous Plants of Britain and Ireland.
+Carnivorous Plants of Britain and Ireland: A Retrospective Study.
 Redfern Natural History Productions, 2016.

 Author(s).
 “Chapter Title.”
 Book Title, edited by Editor(s), Publisher, Publication Date, pp. pages of chapter.